tchan1002/mmba-drift-protocol/README.md

 It's also based on the thesis that questions of discipline/motivation/persistence comes down to an emotional-management problem.

 The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
-It's best paired with a Zettlekasten such as Obsidian.
+Best paired with a Zettlekasten such as Obsidian.

 ---